KevOdhiambo/Moringa-Data-Science-W4-Project/README.md

 At the most popular picking hour?
 Do the results change if you consider Utilib and Utilib 1.4 instead of Blue cars?

-To get assistance on such Data science projects in future reach out; email : kevinodhiambo038@gmail.com
+👋 Hi, I’m Kevin Odhiambo

+👀 I’m interested in learning more about data engineering as a Data Scientist

+🌱 I’m currently learning how to handle data science projects

+💞️ I’m looking to collaborate on multiple projects involving Python, R, and SQL

+📫 How to reach me: kevinodhiambo038@gmail.com